 Utilize the current commercial value of this timber stand before existing defect leads to further damage and more stem rot and insects are introduced, and then return this site to a productive mixed forest at an equal or greater basal area than currently exists.
-The overall stand composition is primarily spruce saw and pole timber.
+The overall stand composition is primarily birch fuelwood.
+Harvesting will improve vigor by replacing the aging older birch with younger faster growing trees.
+White spruce would be reserved from harvest and would serve as future crop trees in any subsequent entry to the stand.
 Those trees that are younger, rather than just smaller, may benefit from release.
 The intent is to return the site to a productive, naturally even-aged, diverse mixed-species stand at an equal or greater basal area than currently exists.
 It is reasonable to assume that these objectives will be realized under the recommended prescription with some supplemental planting of white spruce if necessary.